The web's mother lode of free irrigation information!

 - Switch the top toggle switch on the Pro48 to the "send tone" position.
 The tone generator will send a tone signal on the wire you connected the red lead to.

-- Test the connection by placing the Pro-Tech Pro200 Amplifier Probes antenna tip next to the wire you are identifying.
+- Test the connection by placing the Pro210f Tone Probe's antenna tip next to the wire you are identifying.
 Press the button on the probe and adjust the volume dial until you hear a siren tone emitted from the Amplifier Probe.
 The siren should fade out as you move the tip away from the wire.
 The siren should not go off or be noticeably quieter when you touch the probe tip to any other wires.
 Continue to adjust the volume until you get the siren at a level where you can easily tell the difference in volume between the wire connected to the red lead and the other wires.
 (If you are not able to get a noticeable difference in volume between the wires, see the work-around instructions below.)

 - Now go to the other end of your group of wires.
 Separate the wires a few inches from each other and use the Amplifier Probe to identify the wire with the tone.
 While pressing the trigger on the Amplifier Probe touch the antenna tip of the probe to each wire and listen for the siren.
 The wire with the tone will sound the loudest.
 You may need to adjust the volume on the Amplifier Probe to be able to clearly tell which one is louder.
 Another trick that sometimes works is to hold the Amplifier Probe in one hand and touched the wires with your other hand.
 It takes a bit of practice.